Testing

 [assert-eq [+ 1 2] 3]]

-A test takes three things: a name, a parameter list (usually empty), and a body.
-Notice there is no fn keyword.
-The test form is its own special form, so you jump straight from the name to the parameters.
+A test is three things: a name, a parameter list (usually empty), and a body.
+There is no fn keyword, because test is its own special form.
+You go straight from the name to the parameters.

 Assertions